DataDog/hiring-engineers/answers.md

 **Bonus:**

-In observation of the anomaly graph, the function distringuishes normal and abnormal trends within the gray area.
-It is able to analyze a metric's behaviour and show a prediction of what may be too abnormal for the graph.
+The following table serves to illustrate anomalies.
+The grey area represents my selected standard deviation and any result outside of the range is considered an anomaly.
+The user is able to customize the function parameteres to select different ranges.

   <img width="1117" alt="anomalyfunction" src="https://user-images.githubusercontent.com/32316958/146997162-bc1dfb87-b103-4d6f-bece-1fcadc58057a.png">